Pyrus277/reference_materials/Docker/basic_concepts.md

 ```bash
 $ docker build -t react-app .  # react-app being the name we're assigning it
 ```
+This is a main command - when you make updates to the docker file, need to rerun this build command.
 Step 4: Confirm the existence of the new image with
 ```bash
 $ docker image ls